owlbarn/tutorial/book/case-image-inception/README.md

 The deeper you go, the more you will experience the "vanishing gradient" problem.
 This problems is that, in a very deep network, during the back-propagation phase, the repeated multiplication operations will make the gradients very small, and thus the performance affected.

-The ResNet in [@he2016deep] proposes an "identity shortcut connection" that skips one or more layers and combine with predecessor layers.
+The ResNet in [@he2016deep] proposes an "identity shortcut connection" that skips one or more layers and combines with predecessor layers.
 It is called a residual block, as shown in [@fig:case-image-inception:residual] (Src: original paper).

 ![Residual block in the ResNet](images/case-image-inception/residual-block.png "residual block"){width=60% #fig:case-image-inception:residual}

 We can see that there is the element-wise addition that combines the information of the current output and its predecessors two layers ago.
 It solves the gradient problem in stacking layers, since now the the error can be backpropagated through multiple paths.
-The authors shows that during training the deeper layers do not produce a error higher than its predecessor in lower layer.
+The authors show that during training the deeper layers do not produce a error higher than its predecessor in lower layer.

-Also note that the residual block aggregating features from different level of layers, instead of purely stacking them.
+Also note that the residual block aggregate features from different level of layers, instead of purely stacking them.
 This patten proves to be useful and will also be used in the Inception architecture.

 The ResNet can also be constructed by stacking for different layers, so that we have ResNet50, ResNet101, ResNet152, etc.